-- 37. PURCHASING AFFIDAVIT: In accordance with West Virginia Code §§ 5A-3-10a and 5-22-1(i), the State is prohibited from awarding a contract to any bidder that owes a debt to the State or a political subdivision of the State, Vendors are required to sign, notarize, and submit the Purchasing Affidavit to the Purchasing Division affirming under oath that it is not in default on any monetary obligation owed to the state or a political subdivision of the state. - 38.
-CONFLICT OF INTEREST: Vendor, its officers or members or employees, shall not presently have or acquire an interest, direct or indirect, which would conflict with or compromise the performance of its obligations hereunder.
+37. NO DEBT CERTIFICATION: In accordance with West Virginia Code §§ 5A-3-10a and 5-22-1(i), the State is prohibited from awarding a contract to any bidder that owes a debt to the State or a political subdivision of the State.
+By submitting a bid, or entering into a contract with the State, Vendor is affirming that (1) for construction contracts, the Vendor is not in default on any monetary obligation owed to the state or a political subdivision of the state, and (2) for all other contracts, neither the Vendor nor any related party owe a debt as defined above, and neither the Vendor nor any related party are in employer default as defined in the statute cited above unless the debt or employer default is permitted under the statute.

+38. CONFLICT OF INTEREST: Vendor, its officers or members or employees, shall not presently have or acquire an interest, direct or indirect, which would conflict with or compromise the performance of its obligations hereunder.
 Vendor shall periodically inquire of its officers, members and employees to ensure that a conflict of interest does not arise.
-Any conflict of interest discovered shall be promptly presented in detail to the Agency. - 39.
-REPORTS: Vendor shall provide the Agency and/or the Purchasing Division with the following reports identified by a checked box below:
+Any conflict of interest discovered shall be promptly presented in detail to the Agency.

+39. REPORTS: Vendor shall provide the Agency and/or the Purchasing Division with the following reports identified by a checked box below:

 Such reports as the Agency and/or the Purchasing Division may request.
-Requested reports may include, but are not limited to, quantities purchased, agencies utilizing the contract contract expenditures by agency, etc. , total Quarterly reports detailing the total quantity of purchases in units and dollars, along with a listing of purchases by agency.
+Requested reports may include, but are not limited to, quantities purchased, agencies utilizing the contract, total contract expenditures by agency, etc.

+Quarterly reports detailing the total quantity of purchases in units and dollars, along with a listing of purchases by agency.
 Quarterly reports should be delivered to the Purchasing Division via email at purchasing.division@wv.gov.